 MEET HANNAH GUGGENHEIM

-Hannah began her film career at the Saul Zaentz Media Center, a celebrated media facility in Berkeley, California, where she attended San Francisco State University’s MFA program with a focus on inclusive documentary filmmaking.
+Hannah began her film career at the Saul Zaentz Media Center, a celebrated media facility in Berkeley, California, where she attended San Francisco State University’s Cinema Studies MFA program with a focus on documentary filmmaking.

-Hannah is currently the Deputy Director of Thriving Communities, a thought leadership institute, which leads community gatherings using social impact fillmmaking as a means to support dialogue and social justice.
+Hannah is currently working for Thriving Communities, a thought leadership institute, which leads community gatherings using social impact fillmmaking as a means to support dialogue and social justice.

 She has spent the past year at Island County Behavioral Health as a Counseling Intern.